Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies

 \setstretch{1}

 \newsavebox{\tablebox} \newlength{\tableboxwidth}

 The FAO-GAEZ productivity data are widely used in Economics.
 However, the empirical literature rarely discusses measurement error.
-We use two proxies to derive novel analytical bounds around the effect of agricultural productivity in a setting with nonclassical measurement error.
-These bounds rely on assumptions that are weaker than the ones imposed in empirical studies and exhaust the information contained in the first two moments of the data.
-We reevaluate three influential studies, documenting that measurement error matters and that the impact of agricultural productivity may be smaller than previously reported.
+We use two proxies to derive analytical bounds around the effect of agricultural productivity in a setting with nonclassical measurement error.
+These bounds rely on assumptions weaker than those imposed in empirical studies and exhaust the information contained in the first two data moments.
+We reevaluate three influential studies, finding wide intervals around the effects of agricultural productivity.
+These results call for caution, highlighting the limits of our knowledge about these effects.
 Our methodology has broad applications in empirical research involving mismeasured variables.

 \

 \textbf{Keywords:} FAO-GAEZ; Crop Productivity; Measurement Error; Partial Identification.

 \textbf{JEL Codes:} C13, C18, N50, O13, Q10